Goziechukwu/muse_school/README.md

 Registered users can perform all the functions a site user can, but in addition can:

 - leave reviews on products(courses)
+- edit and update their reviews on products(courses)
 - receive personalized course(product) recommendation based on their browsing history